rcrowther/django-static_models/README.md

         ...
     path('site/<path:path>/', StaticView.as_view(path_root= settings.BASE_DIR  + '/site/'), name='site-detail'),

 This code uses a setting BASE_DIR.
 StaticView has no opinion on the pathstyle.
 Now you can see all the static files on the URL 'site/...'.
 Such as 'site/page/many-wonders/'.

 If there is a problem with the above, it is that links between pages will not work.
 All pages have been re-rooted to a URL root 'site'.
 A link like 'page/many-wonders' will now be broken.
 It needs to be 'site/page/many-wonders'.
 And we don't want to configure a URL for web root ('/') because likely you have some home page or other good use for that.

-However, for fine-grained URLs, StaticView also accepts 'pk' and 'slug' segment captures.
+As a partial solution, StaticView also accepts 'pk' and 'slug' segment captures.
 So you can generate static pages, then rewrite urls.py, e.g.

     from django.conf import settings
     from static_models.views import StaticView